 Visual Proof Method Explained

-Visual proof can be a screenshot or a video clip shared by the wallet user displaying the address the wallet user wants to send or receive their virtual assets with the virtual asset service provider (VASP).
+A visual proof can be a screenshot or a video clip shared by the wallet user displaying the address the wallet user wants to send or receive their digital assets with the VASP.

 The VASP will verify that the address displayed matches the desired address.
 If the addresses match, the transaction will receive the go-ahead.